dmlc/dgl/examples/pytorch/mixhop/README.md

 ### The graph datasets used in this example

-The DGL's built-in Cora, Pubmed and Citeseer GraphDataset.
+The DGL's built-in Cora, Pubmed and Citeseer datasets.
 Dataset summary:

 | Dataset | Nodes | Edges | Feats | Classes | # Train Nodes | # Val Nodes | # Test Nodes |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |